Estadio Monumental (Buenos Aires): Concerts

 When an international performing artist or band visits Buenos Aires, the concerts are usually held in this stadium, as it is the biggest in the city and in all of Argentina.

-In December 1987, former leader of The Police, Sting, performed at River Plate making his debut in Argentina as soloist.
-He was the first artist to perform with sold out tickets at that venue.
+In December 1987, Sting, former leader of The Police, performed at River Plate, making his debut in Argentina as soloist.
+He was the first artist to perform to sell out the venue.

-The stadium played host to Amnesty International's final Human Rights Now!
-Benefit Concert on 15 October 1988.
-The show was headlined by Bruce Springsteen and the E Street Band, and also featured Sting, Peter Gabriel, Tracy Chapman, Youssou N'Dour, León Gieco and Charly García the concert was attended by 75,000 people.
+The stadium played host to Amnesty International's final Human Rights Now! benefit concert on 15 October 1988.
+The show was headlined by Bruce Springsteen and the E Street Band, and also featured Sting, Peter Gabriel, Tracy Chapman, Youssou N'Dour, León Gieco and Charly García.
+The concert was attended by 75,000 people.

-David Bowie's Sound+Vision Tour was held on 29 September 1990.
-He sold more than 81,900 tickets from only one show.
+David Bowie played at the stadium on 29 September 1990 as part of his Sound+Vision Tour, selling more than 81,900 tickets.

 On 5 October 1990, Eric Clapton played a concert during his Journeyman World Tour in front of a sold-out crowd of 70,000 people.

 INXS performed at the stadium on 22 January 1991 during The X Factor World Tour.

-Prince performed at the stadium in January 1991 as part of a Rock & Pop Festival.
+Prince performed at the stadium in January 1991 as part of the Festival Rock & Pop.
 The festival included singers Robert Plant, Joe Cocker and Billy Idol, among others.

 Elton John performed at the stadium on 21 and 22 November 1992 during The One Tour.
-It was his first performance in Argentina.
+It was his first performance in Argentina and on 3 November 1995 during the Made in England Tour.

-Paul Simon performed at the stadium in December 1992 on Derby Festival.
-The festival included the following bands The Cult, John Kay, Inspiral Carpets, among others.
+Paul Simon performed at the stadium in December 1992 for the Derby Festival.
+The festival also featured The Cult, John Kay, Inspiral Carpets, among others.

-Guns N' Roses first performed at the stadium with two concerts on 5–6 December 1992, as part of their Use Your Illusion Tour.
+Guns N' Roses first performed at the stadium on 5 and 6 December 1992 as part of their Use Your Illusion Tour.
 Over half a year later on 16–17 July 1993, the band played two additional concerts as the final shows of the same tour, marking their last performances with most of their original lineup for over two decades.
 Twenty-three years later, the group reunited with classic members Slash and Duff McKagan, playing two shows on 4–5 November 2016, as part of the Not in This Lifetime...
+Tour, followed by a show on 30 September 2022, as part of the We're F'N' Back!
 Tour.